adborroto/homebrew-gemeni-app/HOMEBREW_SETUP.md

 # Homebrew setup guide

 This guide explains how to set up your app for Homebrew distribution.
-Everything is kept in the same repository.
+Everything is kept in the same repository: `homebrew-gemeni-app`, which contains both the source code, releases, and the Homebrew cask file.

 ## Step 1: Build and release